KxSystems/docs/docs/wp/disaster-floods/index.md

 ---
 title: NASA Frontier Development Lab Disaster Prevention (Floods)
 description: In this paper, we examine how machine learning methods can be used to predict flood susceptibility in an area.
-The paper looks at two seperate problems, of predicting flood susceptibility of an area per month and also predicting how long it takes for a river to reach its peak heightr after a rainfall event.
-Random Forests and XGBoosts will be deployed in order to achieve this.
-Both problems make use of kdb+  to deal with the time series element,along with it's machine learning library and embedpy in order to achieve these results.
+The paper looks at the problems of predicting the flood susceptibility of an area and predicting the time taken for a river to reach its peak height after a rainfall event.
+Kdb+ is used to manage the time-series data, while Random Forest and XGBoost models are deployed via embedPy and the ML-Toolkit.
 author: Diane O' Donoghue
 date: October 2019
 keywords: kdb+, q, space, NASA, machine learning,flood